Canvas Troubleshooting

 -

-The Home Page Is Missing after Course Copy
+The Home Page Is Missing after a Course Copy

 Did you copy a course and don't see the correct home page in the new course?
 The good news is that there is nothing broken!
-After a course copy, instructors must set the Home page they want to replace the template with.
-To re-link a home page: After the course import has finished, click Pages.
-Click the View All Pages button to open the full index list.
-Locate the correct Home page in the list and click the 3-dot more menu.
-Select Use as Front Page.
-Click Home to confirm the change.
-Need more detail?
-Delve into the in-depth walkthrough below, complete with images and various notes for every step.
+If you decide to copy all the content from your course, you’ll copy your home page.
+However, this won’t override the template home page of the course you copied it to.
+The home page is located in the Pages section of your copied course.
+To move your copied home page to the home page section of the course, follow the instructions below.
 Step 1: Copy Your Course and Open Pages Wait for the course copy process to complete before moving on.
 Then, click Pages in your course menu.
 Step 2: Open the View All Pages Index When you click Pages and the same Home page opens, this is due to it being selected as the Front page.
 You need to open the entire index list of Pages to change this by clicking View All Pages.
 Step 3: Locate the Correct Page and Open the More Menu Once you find the correct Page you want to use for Home, open the 3-dot more menu for that Page.
 Step 4: Select Use as Front Page From the More menu (three vertical dots), select Use as Front Page to stop the template page from showing and begin showing the page you want.
 To keep your course tidy, delete the one(s) you won't be using.
-Step 5: Confirm Your Selection Now click Home in your course menu to ensure your changes are correct.
+Note: The page must be published to be selectable for a Front Page.
+If the option is greyed out, publish the page and try again Step 5: Confirm Your Selection Now click Home in your course menu to ensure your changes are correct.
 Depending on how you managed to make this change, sometimes Canvas resets the Home page differently than using the Pages Front Page.
 If you don't see the correct page on Home, confirm the setting by clicking Choose Home Page.
 Select Pages Front Page and then click Save.

 -